Hotel for Women

 Hotel for Women (or Elsa Maxwell's Hotel for Women) is a 1939 American drama film directed by Gregory Ratoff and starring Ann Sothern, Linda Darnell, and James Ellison.
 It was Darnell's screen debut.
+As work published in 1939, it will enter the American public domain in 2035 following its renewal in 1967.

 Plot

 When she is jilted by her boyfriend, a young woman is encouraged to become a model by the women at the hotel where she is staying.

+Cast

 Production

 The film's sets were designed by the art directors Richard Day and Joseph C. Wright.